sourabhdesai/StringPhoneLattice/README.md

 The test will be parsing the words off of MobyDick.txt
 The test will now start
 Done parsing words
-The character 'à' is not in any of the parsed words
+The character 'ï¿½' is not in any of the parsed words
 **251** added words
 **Time for Adding Words to Lattice:**
 *5*